UAW to sell lake home built for ex-president under scrutiny

 Property traced to law violations is “subject to forfeiture to the United States,” the affidavit states without disclosing any other details.

-“It is common for the government to file one on any property they believe may be involved in a crime,” explained Jorin Rubin, a Detroit-area lawyer who specializes in forfeiture law.
+“It is common for the government to file one on any property they belief may be involved in a crime,” explained Jorin Rubin, a Detroit-area lawyer who specializes in forfeiture law.

 UAW spokesman Brian Rothenberg said the buyer has no affiliation with the UAW.
 He didn’t disclose a price.